router5/router5.github.io/_guides/async-data.md

 > You can use your router state objects as a container for route-specific data.

 You can use a middleware if you want your router to wait for data updates and/or prevent a route transition to happen if data loading fails.
-When doing so, you can use `toState` state object as a container for your route-specific data: [router5-listeners](https://github.com/router5/router5-listeners) will pass it to your view (with the data you attached to it).
+When doing so, you can use `toState` state object as a container for your route-specific data: the listeners plugin will pass it to your view (with the data you attached to it).
 You shouldn't mutate `toState` if you don't explicitly ask the router to wait by either calling a `done` callback or by returning a promise.

 First, we need to define what data need to be loaded for which route segment: